Children (Equal Protection from Assault) (Scotland) Act 2019

-The Children (Equal Protection from assault) (Scotland) Act 2019 (asp 3) was an Act of the Scottish Parliament that outlaws the use of corporal punishment on children.
+The Children (Equal Protection from assault) (Scotland) Act 2019 (asp 3) is an act of the Scottish Parliament that outlaws the use of corporal punishment on children.

 Legal effect

-Before the Act's passage all physical attacks on adults could be treated as assault under Scots Law, however, a person accused of assaulting a child could claim the defence of "reasonable chastisement" or "justifiable assault" when they had used physical force as a form of discipline on an individual under the age of 16.
+Before the act's passage all physical attacks on adults could be treated as assault under Scots Law, however, a person accused of assaulting a child could claim the defence of "reasonable chastisement" or "justifiable assault" when they had used physical force as a form of discipline on an individual under the age of 16.
 The act abolishes this defence, meaning parents and carers could face prosecution for any use of physical punishment on children.

 Political debate

-The bill was lodged by the Scottish Green party MSP John Finnie who argued that it would "send a strong message that violence is never acceptable in any setting".
-The rule change won the support of his party as well as the SNP, Labour and Lib Dems.
-Outside of politics the act was praised by the Children and Young People's Commissioner for Scotland and various children's charities.
+The bill was lodged by the Scottish Green MSP John Finnie who argued that it would "send a strong message that violence is never acceptable in any setting".
+The bill was supported by the Scottish Greens, the Scottish National Party, the Labour Party and the Liberal Democrats.
+Outside of politics, the act was praised by the Children and Young People's Commissioner for Scotland and various children's charities.

 The bill was opposed by the Conservatives with higher education spokesperson in the Scottish Parliament, Oliver Mundell arguing that “These concerns about criminalisation have been dismissed throughout the passage of this bill but the truth is no one here can guarantee how this bill will be implemented and interpreted by the police, prosecutors or our courts.”